Particular/docs.particular.net/servicecontrol/audit-instances/creating-config-file.md

 #### ServiceControl.Audit/EnableFullTextSearchOnBodies

-This setting is only applicable from version 4.17.0 and above.
+This setting is only applicable starting from version 4.17.0.

-Use this setting to configure whether the bodies of processed  messages should be full text indexed for searching.
+Use this setting to configure whether the bodies of processed messages should be full-text indexed for searching.

 Type: bool `true` or `false`

 Default: `true`.

 ## Transport